-The RT7295A provides Hiccup Mode Under-Voltage Protection (UVP).
-When the VFB voltage drops below 0.4V,the UVP function will be triggered to shut down switching operation.
-If the UVP condition remains for a period, the RT7295A will retry automatically.
+For the Hiccup, it provides Hiccup Mode Under Voltage Protection (UVP).
+When the VFB voltage drops below 0.4V, the UVP function will be triggered to shut down switching operation.
+If the UVP condition remains for a period, the RT7255 will retry automatically.
 When the UVP condition is removed, the converter will resume operation.
 The UVP is disabled during soft-start period.